 We urgently need to monitor changes in breeding Woodcock numbers, given the recent population decline.
-Please do consider re-surveying your square or another site in 2016 and help us monitor this declining species.
-Please register or login using the buttons on the left to submit your 2016 counts.
+Please do consider re-surveying your square or another site in 2018 and help us monitor this declining species.
+Please register or login using the buttons on the left to request a square or submit your 2018 counts.

 Full results have been published for the 2013 breeding Woodcock survey (PDF), which estimated a population of 55,241 males, representing a decline of 29% since 2003.
 Summary details can be found on the Results page.

 Woodcock is the only species of wading bird in Britain and Ireland that is adapted to breed in woodland, both broad-leaved and coniferous.
 Its plumage is superbly camouflaged to blend in with dead leaf litter and ground vegetation, where it may roost or make its nest; remaining motionless unless approached at very close quarters.

 The results of the annual breeding season counts run by BTO and GWCT, will be crucial for monitoring future changes to the breeding population.